 In the discussion on abortion in chapter three, the analysis could further problematize the connection between abortion as part of eugenics and maintaining a perfect Jewish Israeli nation and women’s rights to have control over their bodies.
 In addition, the analysis of Tel-Aviv as the “queer secular progressive” and Jerusalem as Jewish religious risks being too binary.
 Both cities have different histories of contested politics and construction of place and space as illustrated in the symbolic and religious significance and representation of Jerusalem as the “eternal capital of Israel” and the recent move of the American Embassy from Tel-Aviv to Jerusalem.
 This also applies to the analysis of Ramallah vs. the rest of the West Bank.
 This analysis could take into account the politics of constructing political and urban centers in light of Israeli occupation and settler colonial policies.
 Finally, Puar states that Palestinian Queers for BDS (Boycott, Divestment, Sanctions) link colonization, apartheid, and occupation and claim that anti-occupation activism is queer activism.
 Interested scholars could expand on this to provide more background on LGBTQ+ Palestinian activism – and not only within the context of BDS.
 This is crucial to counter debility with agency and resistance on the part of Palestinian queers and other members of society more generally.

 In conclusion, Puar makes connections between the “here” and “there” when talking about the US’s wars in Afghanistan and Iraq.
-She argues that reclaiming disability as a valuable, empowering difference may be more possible than when debilitation is caused by practices of global domination and social injustice (92-93).
+She argues that it is not easy to simply reclaim “disability as a valuable, empowering difference” in situations where “debilitation is caused by practices of global domination and social injustice” (Puar, 92).
 She continues to make connections between the “here” and “there” when describing the Black Lives Matter, the Palestinian Solidarity Movement, and the protest against the Dakota Access Pipeline to protect sacred grounds and access to water movements.
-These movements are anchored in the lived experiences of debilitation, implicitly contesting the right to maim, and imagining multiple futures where bodily capacities and debilities are embraced rather than weaponized (xxiv).
+All these movements, she argues, “are anchored in the lived experiences of debilitation, implicitly contesting the right to maim, and imagining multiple futures where bodily capacities and debilities are embraced rather than weaponized” (Puar, xxiv).